[AWS] Step Functions

 • The output of one step may act as an input to the next.

-• Step Functions ensures your application to be executed in order the sequential logic by using sequencing, error handling, and retry logic.
+• Step Functions ensures your application to be executed in order.

 • The state of each step is logged, so you can track what/where went wrong.